-The Corporation receives a substantial portion of its revenue from congressional appropriations, 55% and 87%, for the years ended September 30, 2016 and 2015, respectively.
+The Corporation receives a substantial portion of its revenue from congressional appropriations, 87% and 55% for the years ended September 30, 2017 and 2016, respectively.
 The continued receipt of the appropriation may be dependent upon future overall economic and political conditions and while the Corporation's management anticipates that it will continue to have access to the resources necessary to carry out its programs in their current form, its ability to do so and the extent to which it continues, may be dependent on the above factors.

-Additionally, during 2016, the Corporation received a one time donation from the Bank of America settlement funds, which represented 38% of total revenue, thus reducing the percentage concentration for appropriations in the current year.
+Additionally, during FY 2016, the Corporation received a one time donation from the Bank of America settlement funds, which represented 38% of total revenue, thus reducing the percentage concentration for appropriations in previous year.
 The programs designed around this funding will dissolve when the funding is fully used and not deemed to have a severe impact to the organization.